-PAV/eVTOL Design
+eVTOL Design

-Digital Twin for Design and Certification
+Creating Digital Twins for Design and Certification

-Various configurations associated with eVTOL Personal Air Vehicles PAV's and eVTOL aircraft are more than scaled up drone designs and as such need to be designed and analysed just as you would with any manned aircraft.
-This means the use of high fidelity simulation, modelling and analysis tools to assure stability and control, handling qualities, and safety in failure modes are all closely studied.
-This can be achieved through the j2 Universal Tool-Kit.
-Whether it's a multi-rotor, vectored thrust, or lift-cruise configuration, every design has to go through the process of transition from vertical flight to forward flight and back again smoothly and safely.
-This can be tested, evaluated and modified throughout the design process with the j2 Universal Tool-Kit.
-From transition to performance analysis across the entire flight regime or the development and evaluation of flight control systems, everything is possible.
-The complete certification process can be evaluated offline and cross referenced with real flight test data off full scale aircraft to ensure a safe air vehicle and a successful aircraft certification.
+eVTOL aircraft cover a range of uses from Personal Air Vehicles(PAV) through Urban Air Mobility (UAM) platforms and they are all much more than scaled up drone designs.
+They all still require to be designed and analysed just as you would with any conventional aircraft, manned or unmanned.
+This is achieved using high fidelity modelling, analysis and simulation tools and assures that robust assessment of core stability and control, handling qualities and flight safety assurance in failure modes are all closely studied.
+These tasks can all be achieved through using a single set of tools, the j2 Universal Tool-Kit.
+Whether it's a multi-rotor, vectored thrust, or lift-cruise configuration, every design of an eVTOL platform has to go through the process of transitions from vertical take off, transition to forward flight and back again to hover smoothly and safely.
+This can be tested, evaluated and modified throughout the design process by using the j2 Universal Tool-Kit.
+From transition to performance analysis, to the modelling of gusts and cross winds on stability and control during transitions or across the entire flight regime even down to the development and evaluation of flight control systems, everything is possible.
+The complete certification process can be evaluated offline using j2 Universal Tool-Kit and cross referenced with real flight test data from full scale aircraft to ensure a safe air vehicle and a successful aircraft certification.

 High Fidelity Modelling

 Any number of engines can be adjusted in tilt and toe, throughout the flight, to cover tilt rotor, thrust vectoring or lift cruise configurations or multiple force items can be added to provide multi-rotor configurations.
-Rotor and system dynamics can be introduced from simple look-up tables through to interlinked tables and equations to provide detailed simulations of the loading and interactions.
-The model is constructed through the graphical user interface of j2 Builder so items are easy to find and cross reference.
+Rotor and system dynamics can be introduced from simple look-up tables through to interlinked tables and equations to provide detailed simulations of the loading characteristics and interactions.
+The model is constructed using the graphical user interface(GUI) of j2 Builder so items are easy to find and cross reference.

 Steady State and Dynamic Response Modelling